eXascaleInfolab/recimpute/README.md

 ___

 ## Prerequisites
+- Ubuntu 18 or Ubuntu 20 (including Ubuntu derivatives, e.g., Xubuntu) or the same distribution under WSL.
 - Clone this repository.
 - Clone and setup the <a href="https://github.com/eXascaleInfolab/bench-vldb20/blob/master/README.md">ImputeBench repository</a> (follow their Prerequisites + Build section).
 Once installed, specify the benchmark's path (up to the Debug folder) in the "Config/imputebenchlabeler_config.yaml" (variable "BENCHMARK_PATH").